jbcroom/DS6306-MinerLeague-CaseStudy2/README.md

 - `CaseStudyInfo/` Contains all the background information important for understanding the purpose of the study.
 This folder contains files.

-  + `Case Study 02.pdf` The entire case study file that shows the list of questions being answered in the study.
+  + `Case Study 02.pdf` The entire case study file that outlines the objectives of the study.

 - `Data/` This folder contains all the data files that is used in the study.